DasBytes/MediClock/README.md

 MediClock 💊

-MediClock is a full-featured medication tracking app built with React Native, Expo, and TypeScript.
+MediClock is a full-featured medication tracking app built with flutter.
 It helps users manage medications, receive reminders, track progress, and never miss a dose.

 📱 Key Features